sjadams5331/MedNet-Enterprise-Lab/02-MedNet-FileServer/01-ad-integration.md

 id l.nguyen                       # user's group memberships, incl. clinical-nursing
 ```

-> **The critical check is `id l.nguyen`.** Its output must list the user's AD security group — here `clinical-nursing` (winbind presents the names lowercased).
+> **The critical check is `id l.nguyen`.** Its output must list the user's AD security group, here `clinical-nursing` (winbind presents the names lowercased).
 If the group does not appear, the corresponding share will deny that user even when the share itself is configured correctly, making this the first thing to check when troubleshooting access later.

 | | |
 |---|---|